jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 * count - does this count the number of items in the list?
 * extend - does this extend the list?
 * index
-* insert - does this place an item in the list?
+* insert - does this place an item in the list? what's the difference between this and append?
 * pop - removes the last item in the list
 * remove - removes the first occurrence of a given item in the list
 * reverse - does this reverse the list?